Skip to content

 What is vitom microscope?

 The VITOM® surgical microscope is an exoscope that provides high-definition, magnified visualization of the surgical field on a large screen.
 At our Santa Monica practice, Dr. Antonio Pedraza uses VITOM visualization during delicate and microsurgical procedures for dogs and cats across Los Angeles, where fine detail and precision matter.
 By magnifying anatomy and improving the surgical team's shared view, the technology can support careful, accurate technique during complex steps.
 It is used as a visualization aid alongside minimally invasive and open approaches rather than as a stand-alone procedure.
 Whether it is appropriate depends on the case and individual evaluation.
-Dr. Pedraza determines when enhanced visualization may benefit a particular dog or cat and explains the plan to each family before surgery.
+Dr. Pedraza determines when enhanced visualization may benefit a particular dog and cat and explains the plan to each family before surgery.

 Key facts